Timers Peripheral

 SensEdu_TIMER_Delay_us

-Pauses program execution for a specified duration (blocking delay).
+Pauses program execution for a specified duration in microseconds (blocking delay).

 void SensEdu_TIMER_Delay_us(uint32_t delay_us);